The State of Mental Health in Florida: When Your Loved One Needs Help

 3. Have they stopped participating in work, school, or family life entirely?

-4. Does their behavior make you feel unsafe or constantly “on edge” in your own home?
+4. Does their behavior leave you feeling unsafe or constantly on edge in your own home?

 6. Have outpatient providers suggested they might need “more support than we can provide”?

-7. Is the person’s reality seemingly different from yours on a regular basis (delusions or paranoia)?
+7. Is the person’s reality regularly different from yours, with delusions or paranoia?

-We often talk about “high acuity.”
-This is clinical shorthand for “the situation is serious.”
+Clinicians often talk about “high acuity.”
+It’s shorthand for a situation that has turned serious.
 It means active psychosis, where a person loses touch with shared reality.
-It is severe mood dysregulation, where the highs and lows are so extreme they cause physical exhaustion or financial ruin.
-A person who wants to get better but literally cannot find the floor beneath their feet.
+It means severe mood dysregulation, where the highs and lows run so extreme they cause physical exhaustion or financial ruin.
+It describes a person who wants to get better but can’t find the floor beneath their feet.

-If what you’re reading here sounds familiar, Destination Hope was built for exactly this situation.
-Learn what residential psychiatric care looks like for your loved one.
+If what you’re reading sounds familiar, Destination Hope was built for exactly this situation, and our residential program is where that work begins.

 Understanding the Levels of Psychiatric Care in Florida